Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Condell Park has 130 active public transport stops, all of which are bus stops.
 These stops are served by 47 different routes that together facilitate 2,325 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located 145 meters from the nearest stop.
+The accessibility of these services is considered excellent, with residents on average being located just 145 meters from the nearest stop.

-Across all routes, there are an average of 332 trips per day, which equates to approximately 17 weekly trips per individual stop.
+On a daily basis, there are an average of 332 trips across all routes, which equates to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport